 3.2 Methods and Materials

-We have developed a novel algorithm called Primer ID algorithm (PIDA) that processes raw sequence reads generated using the Primer ID approach to generation of consensus sequences from reads with same Primer ID.
-The algorithm requires sequence input file in FASTQ format.Other required files are primer file, sample ID/MID file and gene file; all in tab delimited format as shown in Figure 3.3 The primer file contains forward and reverse primer that indicates an amplified genomic region.
-If mutiple samples are sequenced together, each sample is tagged with a unique MID sequence, which needs to be supplied through Sample ID/MID file.
-The gene file contains user defined minimum forward and reverse sequence lengths.
+3.2.1 Primer ID raw sequence reads.

+3.2.1 Processing primer ID data using PIDA.

+A novel algorithm,Primer ID algorithm (PIDA), was developed for integration into the Seq2Res pipeline to facilitate fast and accurate processing of sequence reads generated using the Primer ID approach.
+The algorithm requires the raw sequence reads input in FASTQ format while other required files contain information about the primers used, the multiplex identifiers used and the minimum allowed read lengths.

+The primer file is a three column tab delimited file containing the amplicon name in the first column followed by the forward and reverse primer sequences in the following two columns (Figure 3.3A).

+In instances when multiple samples have been sequenced together on the same sequencing plate, each sample is tagged with a unique MID sequence.
+In order to interpret these, the user must provide a tab-delimited file with the MID name in the first column and a unique patient identifier in the second one (Figure 3.3B).
+When the standard Roche MIDs are not used then the MID number can be replaced with the MID sequence.

+In some instances the end-user may only be interested in subsequent analysis of a short gene fragment located within an amplicon thereby enabling non full-length sequences to be analysed.
+Thus, we allow the user to define the minimum read length required for both the forward and reverse sequences for each amplicon.
+The gene file details these lengths with the amplicon name in the first column followed by the forward and reverse sequence minimum read lengths in columns two and three respectively.

 Users are required to input a universal PCR primer sequence and the known design pattern of Primer ID, spacer, MID, another spacer and PCR priming site (Figure 3.1).
 For example, a user may input the pattern as primerid8.cg.mid5.tga.primingsite, which indicates a Primer ID of length 8 nucleotides, a spacer sequences ‘cg’, MID sequence of length 5 nucleotides, another spacer sequence ‘tga’ and followed by the word ‘primingsite’.
 Users also have options to input threshold number of sequences required to generate consensus sequence, maximum mismatches allowed in primer sequence and in MID sequence called primer tolerance and MID tolerance respectively.

 The steps of processing the raw data into consensus sequences in the algorithm are discussed in detail below: